Behind the Brand - We talk dreams, to-do lists, and creative processes with The ANJELMS Project founder, Gaelle Beech.

-Interviews - Alex Dash is making her mark with Shapes In The Sand.
+Behind the Brand - Alex Dash is making her mark with Shapes In The Sand.

 Shapes In The Sand has firmly cemented itself in the ethical and sustainable fashion industry.
 Everything Alex does with Shapes In The Sand, from the fabric used for the designs to the inspiration behind each collection, is done with the environment in mind, and we are in absolute awe of this epic founder.

-Interviews - Ernest and Joe's, Mia, chats about coffee, creativity, and keeping it in the family.
+Behind the Brand - Ernest and Joe's, Mia, chats about coffee, creativity, and keeping it in the family.

 Home-grown and family-owned company Ernest & Joe is as close a business team as you can get.
 You know why?
 They're all related.
 As self-taught jewellers, they take no shortcuts (because they don't know how!), and this makes their products completely and utterly unique.

-Interviews - Teshani talks fabrics, ethics, and all things Luna and Sun.
+Behind the Brand - Teshani talks fabrics, ethics, and all things Luna and Sun.

 Teshani, the powerhouse behind Luna + Sun, was not always the ethically and sustainably minded gal she is today.
 After realising the detrimental effects her habits were having, she decided to put them to bed once and for all.
 Boy, are we glad she did.